PlaidCloud/website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 <code>int32</code>
 </td>
 <td>
-   kubeAPIQPS is the QPS to use while talking with kubernetes apiserver.
+   kubeAPIQPS is the QPS to use while talking with PlaidCloud apiserver.
 If DynamicKubeletConfig (deprecated; default off) is on, when dynamically updating this field, consider that it may impact scalability by changing the amount of traffic the Kubelet